jimmyzhang2003/antibiotics-cdi-risk/README.md

 ## File Structure

-> Ideally, files should be accessed and run in this order because data tables were created sequentially from one file to the next.
+> Ideally, files should be accessed and run in this order because data tables were created sequentially across files.

 ```
     ├── Utility_Macros.sas